 How you answer these questions can help you get a clear picture of how to proceed next.

-A freelancer may be the right solution for you if:
+A freelance media buyer can have many advantages and be the right solution for you if:

 - You’ve never run ads in the past, but would like to validate your product.